-In addition to virtually meeting in the world wide web, we aim to participate at conventions both in national and European context.
+In addition to virtually meeting in the world wide web, we aim to participate at conventions both in National and European context.
 A first step into this direction was our initial meeting at the DoKomi 2016 in Germany.
-In 2017, further meetings and conventions in Germany, Switzerland and The Netherlands followed.
+In 2017, further meetings and conventions in Germany and Switzerland followed.

-However, our goal is to take part in conventions not only in Germany, but everywhere in Europe.
+However, our goal is to regularly take part in conventions not only in Germany, but everywhere in Europe.
 We hope to establish lasting international connections between Itasha fans.